teusH/MySense/README.mysense.md

 * less as 10-20 seconds pressed MySense will reboot
 * more as 20 seconds pressed MySense will poweroff the Pi.

+`INSTALL.sh` may also be used to install LoRa gateway software on the Pi, e.g. `INSTALL.sh USER DISPLAY GPS WATCHDOG INTERNET WIFI WEBMIN TTN_GATEWAY`.
+Optionally add *GPRS, SMS, BUTTON*, and/or *BLUETOOTH*.

 If the on board WiFi supports WiFi Access Point this will be optionaly enabled (dflt: enabled).
-This will allow to access the Pi via wifi SSID *MySense* and passphrase *acacadabra*.
-The `INSTALL.sh` may optionaly install *RaspAP* package using *lighttp* web service, an web gui for network configuration as well on the WiFi Access Point via web credits user *admin* and password *secret* (CHANGE THIS immediatly).
+This will allow to access the Pi via wifi SSID *MySense* and passphrase *acacadabra* (CHANGE THIS e.g. via RaspAP webmin interface or via `/etc/hostapd/hostapd.conf`!).
+The `INSTALL.sh` may install by defaults the *RaspAP* package (`INSTALL.sh WEBMIN`) using the *lighttpd* web service, an web gui for network configuration as well on the WiFi Access Point via web credits user *admin* and the default password *secret* (CHANGE THIS immediately).

-Note that the main python program MySense.py may need to operate fully a config or init file.
+Note that the main python program *MySense.py* may need to operate fully a config or init file.
-The file is looked up as program name extended with .conf: eg MySense.conf The initfile may also be defined by the environment variable captial program name.
-Eg. MYSENSE=/etc/ios/MySense.ini See the config file example for all plugin sections and plugin options.
+The file is looked up as program name extended with .conf: eg `MySense.conf` The init file may also be defined by the environment variable (name in capitals) program *name*.
+Eg. `MYSENSE=/etc/ios/MySense.ini`.
+See the config file example for all plugin sections and plugin options.

-A *note about USB serial cables*
+A *note about USB serial cables or better adapters*
 <br />
 USB (mainly serial TTL) devices are discriminated via the product ID in order to detect the ttyUSBn port.
 In the `MySense.conf` configuration file with the option `usbid` one can de fine a search pattern to find the correct USB connector.
 However this will only work if one uses different manufacture id's for each USB serial connector.
 ## PLUGINS